 Tennis

 Trolls (rising 4th graders) and older participate in tennis.
 Our tennis counselors are experienced players who instruct campers in strokes and form through drills and games.
-Campers are welcome to bring a racquet from home, but we provide all equipment.
+We provide all equipment needed.